Pedestrian struck and killed in Burlington County ID'd

 Police say 25-year-old Jacob D. Williams was struck by a car in the southbound lanes of Route 130 near Mount Holly Road around 9:45 p.m.
 Tuesday.

-According to police, Williams attempted to cross on the red traffic light when he was struck.
+According to police, Williams attempted to cross on the red traffic light near Pennypacker Drive when he was struck.

 The impact of the crash sent him into the center lane where he was struck by a second vehicle.